 Raising a new complaint into the police complaints system is not the appropriate avenue to challenge the outcome of your local investigation appeal or to initiate a re-investigation into previous complaint matters.
 These matters have already been introduced to the complaints system and dealt with within the provisions of the Police Reform Act.
-To raise a further complaint, with a view of escalating your complaint against Dorset Police is a misuse of the complaints system.
+To raise a further complaint, with a view of escalating your complaint against a further Chief Constable is a misuse of the complaints system.